KarthikSaladi047/Kubernetes-from-Scratch-Project/README.md

 ## Pattern for Configuration of Kubernetes components

-Before getting started with configuration of individual component of the kubernetes cluster, We need to decide by which patter we are configuring the cluster compontents.
-If we don't follow a patterned approach, it will be very difficult to establish relationship as well as secure communication between different comonents of the cluster.
+Before getting started with configuration of individual component of the kubernetes cluster, We need to decide by which pattern we are configuring the cluster components.
+If we don't follow a patterned approach, it will be very difficult to establish relationship as well as secure communication between different components of the cluster.

 There are some common set of steps that need to be performed at individual component level.
 They are